qutheory/cloud-documentation/docs/configuration/blank.md

 # Blank

 If you just want a HTML project, you can use the blank type.
-This also supports NPM Build

 ```
 type: "blank"